-Principal Elevation: means that part of the exterior wall of the Principal Building that faces the Principal Boundary.
+Principal Elevation: means that part of the exterior wall of the Principal Building that faces the Principal Boundary, and includes an Encroachment that faces the Principal or Side Boundary.

 Principal Entrance: the main point of access for pedestrians into a Building.